-The mission of the Photography Department is to offer study in and of the chemical and digital photographic craft as it applies to personal expression and the documentary tradition in the academic disciplines.
-Students may choose the Photography Minor or Photography Concentration in the Art Department or Communications Department (see those departments for concentrations).
+The mission of the Photography Department is to offer study in and of the chemical and digital photographic craft as it applies to personal expression, and the documentary tradition in the academic disciplines.
+Students may choose the Photography Minor or Photography Concentration in the Art Department or Communications Department (see those departments for concentration listings).
+In addition, students seeking elective credit and serving avocation interests are welcome in any photography class.